Tuesday, September 10, 2019

 Here’s another Argument for Writing Short Stories, by Emily Harstone.
 She says, “Writers who are serious about improving and developing their craft should write short stories and get editorial feedback on them, even if they are never planning on publishing these short stories.
 Short stories are one of the best ways to hone your craft as a writer.”

 Okay, you’ve decided to take the plunge and craft a few short stories.
 Good for you!
 Next step: Consider submitting some of them to anthologies, magazines, or contests.
 But wait!
-Before you click “send,” be sure to check out my 33 Tips for Creating a Short Story Worthy of Contests, Magazines, and Anthologies (the next post below), then go through your story with these tips in mind and give it a good edit and polish – possibly even a major rewrite – before submitting it.
+Before you click “send,” be sure to check out my 33 Tips for Creating a Short Story Worthy of Contests, Magazines, and Anthologies, then go through your story with these tips in mind and give it a good edit and polish – possibly even a major rewrite – before submitting it.

 What are some of the common criteria used by publications and contests when evaluating short story submissions?

-I recently served as judge for genre short stories for Writer’s Digest Popular Fiction Contest, where I had to whittle down 139 entries to 10 finalists, but I wasn’t provided with a checklist or any specific criteria.
+I have served as judge several times for Writer’s Digest Popular Fiction Contest, where I had to whittle down 140 or more entries (for the thriller category alone) to 10 finalists, but I wasn’t provided with a checklist or any specific criteria.
 However, a friend who regularly submits short stories to anthologies, magazines, and contests recently received a polite rejection letter from the editor of a literary magazine, along with a checklist of possible reasons, with two of them checked off specifically relating to her story.

 Checklist from a Publisher/Editor/Publication in Response to Short Story Submissions